 Choose “Always on” if you want fall detection to be active all of the time, or “Just on during workouts” if you just want it to be active while you’re exercising.

 If you’re between the ages of 18 and 55 and setting up a new Apple Watch with watchOS 8.1, fall detection during workouts is turned on automatically.
 You’ll need to enable the feature to detect heavy falls only during workouts if you’re updating from an older version of watchOS.

 Best places to find cheap Apple watches

-So, in my experience, there are at least 5 different places you can find Apple watches for a reduced price.
+There are at least 5 different places you can find Apple watches for a reduced price.
 Even when pre-owned, Apple watches are still going to cost a fair amount.
 However, if you look around, you can find a bargain.
-Second-hand Apple watches range from £80-£350+ ($100-$450) depending on the model and quality of the product.
+Secondhand Apple watches range from $100-$450 (£80-£350+ UK) depending on the model and quality of the product.

 1. Certified refurbished from the Apple Store

-If you have a healthy budget but you cannot quite stretch to a brand-new watch, consider a ‘certified refurbished Apple Watch’ from the Apple store.
-On this site, Apple watches (series 3) start at around £189.
-Series 4 refurbished Apple watches start at around £380.
+If you have a healthy budget but you can’t quite stretch to a brand-new watch, consider a ‘certified refurbished Apple Watch from the Apple store.

-Because these watches are refurbished by an Apple-qualified professional, and they look almost as good as new, you certainly don’t get much of a saving.
-However, you will save a bit of money.
+Because these watches are refurbished by an Apple-qualified professional, and they look almost as good as new.
+You certainly don’t get much of a saving.
+However, you will save a bit.
 This is a great choice for the risk-averse person because you’ll also receive: